'Anyone loyal Trump is not loyal to the constitution': Hutchinson's testimony explodes

 What Hutchinson told Congress

-Most of Ms Hutchinson's testimony involved second-hand information – she didn't actually witness Mr Trump's behaviour herself, but was told about it by those who did.
+Most of Hutchinson's testimony involved second-hand information – she didn't actually witness Trump's behaviour herself, but was told about it by those who did.

 The exception to that was also the most significant morsel of evidence she offered to the committee.
-Ms Hutchinson said she was in a tent behind the stage prior to Mr Trump's speech to supporters on January 6, shortly before the riot, when she overheard him ordering Secret Service officers to remove metal detectors and allow armed supporters into the crowd.
+Hutchinson said she was in a tent behind the stage prior to Trump's speech to supporters on January 6, shortly before the riot, when she overheard him ordering Secret Service officers to remove metal detectors and allow armed supporters into the crowd.

 "You know, I don't f***ing care that they have weapons.
-They're not here to hurt me," Mr Trump allegedly said.
+They're not here to hurt me," Trump allegedly said.

 "Take the f***ing mags away.
 Let my people in.
 They can march to the Capitol from here.
 Let the people in.
 Take the f***ing mags away."

-This allegation – that Mr Trump knew members of the crowd were armed, but encouraged them to march on the Capitol anyway – is what several legal experts highlighted after Ms Hutchinson's testimony, saying it could expose him to criminal culpability (however far-fetched the prospect of a former president being prosecuted may be).
+This allegation – that Trump knew members of the crowd were armed, but encouraged them to march on the Capitol anyway – is what several legal experts highlighted after Hutchinson's testimony, saying it could expose him to criminal culpability (however far-fetched the prospect of a former president being prosecuted may be).

-Ms Hutchinson also described a conversation she'd witnessed between Mr Meadows and White House counsel Pat Cipollone, as the two men discussed Mr Trump's state of mind during the riot.
+Hutchinson also described a conversation she'd witnessed between Meadows and White House counsel Pat Cipollone, as the two men discussed Trump's state of mind during the riot.

-Mr Cipollone, in her telling, was particularly agitated about members of the mob calling for vice president Mike Pence to be hanged for disloyalty.
+Cipollone, in her telling, was particularly agitated about members of the mob calling for vice president Mike Pence to be hanged for disloyalty.

 "I remember Pat saying something to the effect of, 'Mark, we need to do something more.
 They're literally calling for the vice president to be f***ing hung,'" she recalled.